-When writing a copy for a company, think what motivates their clients to buy those products or services.
-The reason behind will open you a valid perspective on the approach you should take.
+When writing a copy for a company, think about what motivates their clients to buy those products or services.
+The reason behind this will reveal a valid perspective on the approach you should take.
 To get a better insight on this topic, you need to identify the target audience precisely.

 Besides, you should focus on creating insightful and informational content.
 How to use the brand’s products or services, how to avoid common mistakes when interacting with those, and so on.

 Educate your customers, especially if the company supplies complex, hard-to-interact-to products.
-If you praise products in your copies for their features but forget to help customers to properly use those, the brand is very likely to lose customers and market authority.
+If you praise products in your copies for their features but forget to help customers by explaining how to use those features, the brand is very likely to lose customers and market authority.

 Think of why consumers read online content.
 This is easy, because they want to research products before buying them, or because they want to solve a problem.
 Instead of focusing on traffic, mentions and catchy phrases, try to guide your customers through the content you write.
 The steps you should take are not simple, but it’s worth trying.

 - Identify buyer typologies and try to address them directly.
 People respond better to written content when it has a personal tone and specific needs.
-This is what offers a customer-centric angle to your content.
+This is what offers an angle with the voice of the customer to your content.
 For instance, Lululemon focuses on their clients’ product needs and they make them feel like superstars in the pieces of written content they create.

 - Exposure.
 Consistency and exposure are the keys to getting closer to customers.
 Although you want to create personalized content for different customer typologies, focus on emphasizing the care and attention the brand has for its customers.
 Expose consumers to the type of content they are interested in reading.